Speech Pathologists

 Female speech pathologist holding up mirror in front of young female patient

 Speech Pathologists are specifically trained to diagnose and treat a wide range of communication disorders, as well as help people with swallowing difficulties.
-Communication disorders can affect people of all ages and backgrounds, but they are more common among people that have hearing loss, developmental delay, intellectual disability, learning difficutly, dementia, brain injury and age-related issues.
+Communication disorders can affect people of all ages and backgrounds, but they are more common among people that have hearing loss, developmental delay, intellectual disability, learning difficulty, dementia, brain injury and age-related issues.
 The goal of Speech Pathology is to help people manage the related effects of communication or swallowing difficulties, enhancing their quality of life.

 How we work